CNNislands

 Puppy-proof your home

 “Puppy-proof” your home and secure all access points for medicines and chemicals.
-This is to protect them from chewing poisonous items or sharp objects stuck inside their mouth.
+This protects them from chewing poisonous items or sharp objects in their mouth.

-It’s important to find a helper when picking up your dog.
+It’s essential to find a helper when picking up your dog.
 Young puppies that have never been on a car ride before may get nervous.
 Even adult dogs can get scared!
-So, keep them company during the trip home by sitting next to it and soothing their fur while someone else does the driving.
+So, keep them company during the trip home by sitting next to it and soothing their fur while someone else drives.

 Introduce them to your house